Kruptein/planarally-docs/docs/server/configuration.md

 You can freely adjust this setting according to your server's setup and will need to, if another application already listens on `8000`).
 In case you need to change the port, you might consider to choose a private port (>`49151`).

-Be sure that the port you use is accessible from outside of the machine.
+Be sure that the port you use is not used by any other application and is also accessible from outside of the machine.

 ### socket
 `socket` (inactive by default, default: `/tmp/planarally.sock`, accepting filepath) tells the server where to look for an internal endpoint for communications with the network/internet.